grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/manage-rbac-roles/index.md

 - Determine the permissions you want to add or remove from a basic role.
 For more information about the permissions associated with basic roles, refer to [RBAC role definitions]({{< relref "./rbac-fixed-basic-role-definitions/#basic-role-assignments" >}}).

 {{% admonition type="note" %}}
-You cannot add permissions to the `No Basic Role` basic role.
+You cannot modify the `No Basic Role` permissions.
 {{% /admonition %}}

 **To change permissions from a basic role:**